Toyota Platz: Etymology

 The name "Platz" is German for "space" (as defined by "the interior room is spacious").
 Only straight-four engines were fitted to the Platz, which was sold in Japan as a four-door sedan only.
-A coupé version was also available in North America where the car was badged "Echo".
+A two-door version was also available in North America where the car was badged "Echo".

 History

-The Platz was introduced in 1999 as a sedan sold internationally, with a coupé version exclusive to North America following for the 2000 model year.
+The Platz was introduced in 1999 as a four-door sedan sold internationally, with a two-door version exclusive to North America following for the 2000 model year.
 The Platz is closely related to the Vitz hatchback with which it shares front doors, a common interior and mechanical componentry.
 The running gear is also shared to a lesser degree with the ist and bB, sold in the United States as the Scion xA and xB respectively, and the JDM-only WiLL Vi.
 The same platform is the base for the JDM-only Probox and Succeed wagons.

 In the United States, the Echo sold almost 50,000 units in its first year, with just half that many in 2003.
 The Echo was an element of Toyota Project Genesis, a failed effort to bring younger buyers to the marque in the United States.
-The Echo sold in high volumes in Canada, where Toyota also offered the three- and five-door hatchback versions of the Vitz badged as the Echo beginning with the 2004 model year to replace the Echo coupé (which was dropped after 2003).
-The coupé remained on sale in the United States until the 2005 model year along with the sedan, while the hatchback variants were never sold there.
+The Echo sold in high volumes in Canada, where Toyota also offered the three- and five-door hatchback versions of the Vitz badged as the Echo beginning with the 2004 model year to replace the two-door Echo (which was dropped after 2003).
+The two-door remained on sale in the United States until the 2005 model year along with the four-door, while the hatchback variants were never sold there.
 It was the predecessor to the current North American Yaris, sharing many identical features, such as the odd (and somewhat controversial) center placement of the speedometer and gauges, as opposed to in front of the steering wheel.
 Power options on the Echo are a rare find; most models are equipped with manual windows and locks, air conditioning, and a six-speaker audio system with a CD and/or a cassette player.